bschmalhofer/doc-developer/content/contributing/translate.rst

       **Ne folytassa** a frissítést, ha hibaüzenetet kap.

 Literal texts
-   Literal texts are between two back-tick characters.
+   Literal texts are between two double back-tick characters.
 This is usually used for variable names, configuration names and file paths, and **must not** be translated, otherwise it will break the structure.

    Example original sentence: